MetOffice/jules/doc/source/namelists/science_fixes.nml.rst

    Secondly,the interception of snow on an overloaded canopy will, under the original method of calculation, be negative.
 With the fix, this is set to 0 and any snow above the canopy snow capacity is unloaded.
-   Overloaded canopies may be produced by changess in the snow amounts or by reductions in the LAI from which the canopy capacity is calculated.
+   Overloaded canopies may be produced by changes in the snow amounts or by reductions in the LAI from which the canopy capacity is calculated.

 .. nml:member:: l_fix_osa_chloro